Homemade Mosquito Repellent: {Recipes}

 Here’s a tip sent in by Angela for her tried-and-true solution:

-This is a recipe given to me by my aunt, I find that it stores well but should be used within the year.
+This is a recipe given to me by my aunt, I find that it stores well but should be used within the year.1/4 cup vegetable oil mixed with these essential oils (mix and store in a spray bottle):8 drops cedar

 5 drops eucalyptus